 We all have our favorite summer destinations, and suffering through traffic jams is the price we gladly pay for getting there.
 Congested roads make for harder driving conditions and the potential for road rage, so plan ahead.
 (And watch out for those impatient drivers who might cut you off.)

-Vacation drivers are unfamiliar with the roads, which can lead to erratic or unpredictable driving (especially when there's something cool to look at).
+Vacationing drivers are often unfamiliar with the roads, as well, which can lead to erratic or unpredictable driving (especially when there's something cool to look at).
 And because they're unfamiliar, they may drive too slowly.

 Summer can do a number on your tires.
 As AAA explains, hot weather causes the air inside your tires to expand, which can lead to a blowout in well-worn wheels.
 Check your tires on a regular basis during the summer months, especially during heat waves.

 Summertime is a popular time for road construction.
-The Centers for Disease Control and Prevention reports that fatalities in construction and maintenance work zones averaged 669 from 2007 through 2012.
+The Centers for Disease Control and Prevention reports that construction and maintenance work zones averaged 773 driving fatalities per year from 2005 through 2014.
 Always be a little extra cautious when you drive around construction zones.

 More bicycles and motorcycles on the road

-Many cyclists and bikers take advantage of the warm weather to enjoy the open road, which makes sharing the road a priority.
+Many cyclists and bikers take advantage of the warm weather by finally getting their vehicles out of the garage and onto the streets, which makes sharing the road a priority for drivers.

 Sun and excess heat